Symptoms and treatment methods of sciatica

 Most patients experience these symptoms only on one side of the body, but sciatica can sometimes cause bilateral discomfort as well.

-Physicians and spine specialists typically begin sciatica treatment conservatively by prescribing a combination of over-the-counter, non-steroidal anti-inflammatory drugs (NSAIDS) or analgesics, physical therapy or the use of hot and/or cold compresses.
-Most patients are able to find relief from their sciatica symptoms through non-invasive methods, but if several weeks or months of conservative treatment prove ineffective, a physician might recommend surgery.
+Doctors and spine specialists typically begin sciatica treatment conservatively by prescribing a combination of over-the-counter, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy or the use of hot and cold compresses.
+Most patients are able to find relief from their sciatica symptoms through noninvasive methods, but if several weeks or months of conservative treatment prove ineffective, a doctor might recommend surgery.

 Minimally invasive sciatica treatment